-- Extendable hashing one form of dynamic hashing - Hash function generates values over a large range typically b-bit integers, with b = 32. - At any time use only a prefix of the hash function to index into a table of bucket addresses. - Let the length of the prefix be i bits, $0 \le i \le 32$ . - Bucket address table size = $2^{i}$ .
-Initially i = 0 - Value of i grows and shrinks as the size of the database grows and shrinks. - Multiple entries in the bucket address table may point to a bucket (why?) - Thus, actual number of buckets is $< 2^i$ - The number of buckets also changes dynamically due to coalescing and splitting of buckets.
+- Extendable hashing one form of dynamic hashing - Hash function generates values over a large range typically b-bit integers, with b = 32. - At any time use only a prefix of the hash function to index into a table of bucket addresses. - Let the length of the prefix be i bits, $0 \le i \le 32$ . - Bucket address table size = 2i.
+Initially i = 0 - Value of i grows and shrinks as the size of the database grows and shrinks. - Multiple entries in the bucket address table may point to the same bucket - Thus, actual number of buckets is < 2i - (with b = 32, this allows for up to 4G buckets) - The number of buckets also changes dynamically due to coalescing and splitting of buckets.